Zev-G/csc207project/README.md

 **Sign up / Log in** features enable users to associate their gameplay and progress to an account.
 **Change account information** feature allows users to change the email associated with their account, update their username, log out, and delete their account.
-**Check Stats** feature lets users see how many points they have accumulated and games they have played.
+**Check Stats** feature lets users see how many points they have accumulated and how many games they have played.
-**Upload Image** feature allows users to upload a picture of a location of the UofT campus and specify the location where the picture was taken.
+**Upload Image** feature allows users to upload a picture of a location on the UofT campus and specify the location where the picture was taken.
-**Interactive Guessing** is the core feature of our application.
+**Interactive Guessing** core feature of our application.
 Users can click on a map to select the exact location they believe a given picture was taken at.
-**Multiplayer Game** feature allows users to play against each other and see who can obtain the most points.
+**Multiplayer Game** feature allows users to play against each other and see who gets the most points.
 The images generated are the same for both players for fairness.

 All features are showcased in our [Usage Guide](#usage-guide) section.